kcisne/Enviro-Maze/README.md

 - Have `Robot` disappear when it reaches the end of the course.
 - Give the user the ability to restart the game without having to exit enviro.
 - Add obstacles of different sizes and shapes, which require different amounts of bullets to be destroyed.
-- Have `Robot` start movint only after the user moves `Player` first.
+- Have `Robot` start moving only after the user moves `Player` first.

 Acknowledgements
 ===